dobosipeter/dotfiles/nvim/README.md

 * telescope
 * ~auto-session~
     * ~track down the weird bug with documentation hover not working in auto-session loaded sessions~
+    * ~Causing issues and isn't working well in general, disabled switched to using the built in session management with some helpers.~
 * which-key.nvim
 * venv-selector
 * enable/implement simple linting fixes (potentially with copilot?)